Cricket in Australia

-Cricket is a popular sport in Australia at international, domestic, and local levels.
+Cricket is the most popular summer sport in Australia at international, domestic, and local levels.
 It is widely played across the country, especially from the months of September to April.
 It was one of the first of Australia's mainstream sports to be established, having begun in the Colony of New South Wales as early as December 1803.
 The peak administrative body for both professional and amateur cricket is Cricket Australia.

 Australia has approximately 8 million cricket fans, which is nearly one in three Australians.
 Ausplay in 2024 reports that 541,743 adults and 156,089 children play cricket in Australia.
 Less than a quarter of all players are female.
 Separately, official audience data shows that 93.6% of Australians watched at least some cricket on TV in 2010–11 calendar year.

-As of February 2025, Australia is ranked first in the ICC Men's Test Team Rankings.
+As of February 2026, Australia is ranked first in the ICC Men's Test Team Rankings.
 Australia is ranked first in the ICC women's ODI Team Rankings 2025 with a rating of 168.